 The regulatory and reimbursement landscape has also improved.
 In its proposed rule for the 2019 Medicare Physician Fee Schedule, the Centers for Medicare and Medicaid Services (CMS) proposed that Medicare start paying for virtual check-ins (phone or video chat between patients and physicians), as well as paying for the time it takes a physician to review any images a patient texts to the office.4

-Medicaid programs in 49 states and the District of Columbia now offer some telehealth coverage.5 A growing number of private health plans pay for telehealth visits.
-As of 2016, 74 percent of large employer-sponsored health plans had incorporated telehealth into their benefits (up from 48 percent in 2015).6 Some states are exploring or have already passed legislation allowing physicians to conduct virtual visits with patients outside of their own state.
+Medicaid programmes in 49 states and the District of Columbia now offer some telehealth coverage.5 A growing number of private health plans pay for telehealth visits.
+As of 2016, 74 per cent of large employer-sponsored health plans had incorporated telehealth into their benefits (up from 48 per cent in 2015).6 Some states are exploring or have already passed legislation allowing physicians to conduct virtual visits with patients outside of their own state.

 The reasons for adopting virtual care are compelling, but is the consumer on board?
 The Deloitte Center for Health Solutions conducted a nationally representative survey of US health care consumers from February to March 2018 to identify trends in consumer experience with virtual health.
 We describe our findings below.

 Deloitte has conducted research that demonstrates the importance of the patient-physician relationship.
 Our 2016 Consumer Priorities in Health Care Survey11 showed that this relationship is a top priority for consumers.
-Consumers trust their providers and want a personalized experience with them.
-The “personalization of care” was the top-ranked measure among consumers, ranked higher than measures related to cost or convenience.
-This measure includes personalized experiences with providers (for example, feeling heard and understood, not feeling rushed, and having a clear understanding of directions and information).
+Consumers trust their providers and want a personalised experience with them.
+The “personalisation of care” was the top-ranked measure among consumers, ranked higher than measures related to cost or convenience.
+This measure includes personalised experiences with providers (for example, feeling heard and understood, not feeling rushed and having a clear understanding of directions and information).

 Consumers who have not yet tried virtual visits reported a range of reasons why:

-Through our survey responses, we identified a group of technology-focused seniors.
-People who make up this group, which we dubbed “tech-savvy seniors,” are comfortable going online to shop, book travel, and manage personal finances.
+Through our survey responses, we identified a group of technology-focussed seniors.
+People who make up this group, which we dubbed “tech-savvy seniors,” are comfortable going online to shop, book travel and manage personal finances.
 They are more inclined than their contemporaries to be interested in using technology for their health care needs.
-These tech-savvy seniors were more likely to be male than female, had attended college, and had a higher income compared to other seniors.
+These tech-savvy seniors were more likely to be male than female, had attended college and had a higher income compared to other seniors.
 Other findings show: